PDAL/PDAL/doc/stages/filters.neighborclassifier.rst

   A :ref:`range <ranges>` which selects points to be processed by the filter.
   Can be specified multiple times.
 Points satisfying any range will be processed

-dimension
-  A :ref:`dimension` which specifies which dimension to be updated by the filter.

 k
   An integer which specifies the number of neighbors which vote on each